Mentalab-hub/explorepy/docs/usage.rst

     explore.convert_bin(bin_file='Data001.BIN', file_type='csv', do_overwrite=False)

-.. note::  If the sampling rate or channel mask has been changed during the recording, Explorepy will create a new EDF
+.. note::  If the sampling rate or channel mask has been changed during the recording, Explorepy will create a new EDF/CSV
             file for ExG data with the given file name plus the time the setting has changed.
-In CSV format all data is written in the same file.

 Event markers